 Advanced waste processing – an alternative to landfill.

-- We’re partnering with 15 other councils from the south-east of Melbourne to seek proposals from industry for a smarter way to deal with household rubbish by using advanced waste processing.
+We have partnered with 14 other Councils in the Melbourne's south east to seek proposals from industry for a smarter way to deal with household rubbish.

 New red rubbish bin lids

 All new rubbish bins and bin lid repairs are being supplied with red lids, so they are in line with the Australian National Standard for bin colours.
 Using a standard colour has been shown to be less confusing for people, and increases the chance of materials going in the right bin.

 If you have a dark green lid: You'll have this until your bin needs replacing.
 This gradual changeover will significantly reduce costs and plastic waste.

 Our existing waste rebates have been expanded to include cloth nappies and reusabe sanitary items.
 You can find more details and apply for a rebate at our rebate page.
 This is an action in our Waste and Resource Recovery Action Plan (2017-21).

 For more information on our future waste projects, read our Waste and Resource Recovery Strategy (2017-21)